SysMednet/GscorePy/README.md

 **(1) individual DEG** in the query DEG list and all the DEGs of a certain gene set in the selected collection to determine its association significance;
 **(2) query DEG list** and all the DEGs of a certain gene set in the selected collection to determine its association significance.

-More detail information about Gscore is available on:
+More detail information about Gscore:
 [Gscore tutorial on the Gscore website](https://gscore.ibsb.nycu.edu.tw/tutorial.html)
 [Gscore github](https://github.com/SysMednet/Gscore)